Teamwork – The Fragore Moto Guzzi SP3

 Despite a challenging language barrier and being separated by a 10,000km expanse of land and sea, Maurizio Carraro of Imbarcadero 14 in Venice, Italy and Fujita Koichi of An-Bu Custom Motors in Nagoya, Japan combined their skills to reimagine this 1989 Moto Guzzi SP3.
 Named ‘Fragore’, an Italian word roughly translating to roar or rumble, the bikes custom exhaust and it’s striking design both do exactly that.

-As far as winning recipes go the flavour of this IMB.14/An-Bu has me salivating and it's collaborations like this one that we hope to see more of in 2016.
+As far as winning recipes go the flavor of this IMB.14/An-Bu has me salivating and it’s collaborations like this one that we hope to see more of in 2016.

 What do you think of the Fragore Moto Guzzi SP3?
 Add your thoughts in the comment section below…